 Looking for a flexible and affordable way to fund home improvements, consolidate debt, or handle unexpected expenses?
-Our Home Equity Line of Credit (HELOC) offers rates as low as 8.50% APR1,2 and is here to help you reach your financial goals.
+Our Home Equity Line of Credit (HELOC) offers low rates and is here to help you reach your financial goals.

-A Home Equity Line of Credit (HELOC) is a revolving line of credit secured by the equity in your home.
-It’s like a credit card, but typically with a lower interest rate because it is backed by your home.
+A Home Equity Line of Credit (HELOC) is a revolving line of credit secured by your home equity.
+It’s like a credit card, but typically with a lower interest rate because it’s backed by your home.
+Unlike a traditional fixed-sum Home Equity Loan, a HELOC allows you to access funds on an “as needed” basis.
+HELOCs often have variable interest rates, which means the interest rate can fluctuate over time, but you only repay the amount you borrow from your approved line amount, plus interest.

 How Does a Home Equity Line of Credit Work?

 Only Pay for What You Use: Unlike a traditional fixed-sum home equity loan (second mortgage), a HELOC allows you to access funds as needed.
-You only repay the amount you borrow, plus interest.
+You only repay the amount you borrow from your approved line amount, plus interest.

 Flexibility and Repayment: HELOCs often have variable interest rates, which means the interest rate can fluctuate over time.
 Minimum payments are typically based on the amount of credit you’ve used.
 HELOCs come with a 10-year draw period, where you can access funds, followed by a 15-year repayment period, where you focus on paying it back.